 - On your table in under 5 minutes flat!
 The instructions for this recipe are dead simple.
 Just add all of your ingredients to a bowl and whisk to combine.

-- More than just salad dressing: Of course this dressing is fantastic on a salad, but it also makes a great dip for a crudite platter.
+- More than just salad dressing: Of course this is fantastic on a salad, but it also makes a great dip for a crudite platter.
 Or drizzle it over grilled or roasted vegetables, chicken, or tofu.
-Even more ideas below.
+And if you like this dressing, I've got a Healthy Ranch Dressing for you too!

 - Greek yogurt: I prefer Greek yogurt with a bit of fat in it, versus the nonfat varieties.
 They’re often tastier and thicker, while still being very healthy.
 Feel free to use whatever style you prefer—just note that your dressing will be more or less thick depending on which yogurt you choose.

-- Dijon mustard: Feel free to use a whole-grain mustard in this salad dressing either instead of the dijon mustard, or try a half and half version.
+- Dijon mustard: Feel free to use a whole-grain mustard in this low-calorie honey mustard salad dressing either instead of the dijon mustard, or try a half and half version.

 - Olive oil: I use extra-virgin olive oil in this salad dressing, but having a top-quality, expensive olive oil is not at all necessary.
 In fact, you could replace this with vegetable oil or grapeseed oil if you don’t have olive oil.